HRoses/CinemaCatalog/README.md

 * Currently implemented routes and connection to MongoDB Atlas for HTTP Methods:- GET, POST, PATCH, DELETE
 * Currently only able to query by movie ID
+* Custom script (--delete/--add) from JSON file to database

 ### Pending:
 * Advance query such as sort, limit, etc.